Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 Winter Snow

 This is the deal-breaker for awnings in BC.
 Wet, heavy Okanagan snow will collapse a fabric awning.
 It’s not a question of if – it’s when.
-The fabric isn’t designed for that kind of load, and the mounting hardware wasn’t engineered for it either.
+The fabric isn’t designed for that kind of load, and the mounting hardware wasn’t built for it either.

 UV Exposure